thekad/pasttle/README.rst

 ... and be done with it.
 Again, if you do this in a virtual environment or not is up to you.

+In either case, if you want to add any other database drivers on top of the shipped SQLite driver, you need to install it separately depending on what method you used to install pasttle to begin with.

 Running the server
 ==================